 Practicing with your kid there will also allow them to become accustomed to being watched by a camera.

-To begin, they might try to play to the camera.
+To begin, they might try to play with the camera.
 This may draw their attention away from the real game.

 However, if they become acclimated to the camera beforehand, they’ll probably forget it’s there.
 Sit and examine your video critically after each of your practice runs.